Snapchain/babylon-deployment/README.md

 ### 2. Set Babylon keys

-Set the pre-funded Babylon key, used to deploy cw contract, btc-staker, register OP Stack chain, etc. Also, generate a new Babylon account for your OP Stack chain's finality provider.
+Set the pre-funded Babylon key, used to deploy cw contract, btc-staker, register OP Stack chain, etc.

+Also, generate a new Babylon account for your OP Stack chain's finality provider and fund it with the previously imported pre-funded Babylon account.

 ```bash
 make set-babylon-keys